Ed94/refactor/Readme.md

 * `-src` : Source file to refactor
 * `-dst` : Destination file after the refactor (omit to use the same as source)
 * `-spec` : Specification containing rules to use for the refactor.
+* `-debug` : Use only if on debug build and desire to attach to process.

 ## Syntax :